Infini-AI-Lab/MagicPiG/README.md

     bash install.sh

 Only Intel CPUs are supported now.
-We also provide huggingface-like implementation for accuracy evaluation, which do not need Intel CPUs.
+We also provide huggingface-like implementation for accuracy evaluation, which does not need Intel CPUs.

 ## Experiments